 Section 2.
-Under California Public Resources Code section 21080.17, the California Environmental Quality Act ("CEQA") does not apply to the adoption of an ordinance by a city or county implementing the provisions of section 65852.2 of the Government Code, which is California's ADU law and which also regulates JADUs, as defined by section 65852.22.
-Therefore, the proposed ordinance is statutorily exempt from CEQA in that the proposed ordinance implements the State's ADU law.
+Under California Public Resources Code section 21080.17, adoption of an ordinance implementing the provisions of section 65852.2 of the Government Code, which is California's ADU law and which also regulates JADUs, as defined by section 65852.22the California, is statutorily exempt from review under the Environmental Quality Act ("CEQA").
+This Ordinance implements Section 65852.2, so adoption of this Ordinance is statutorily exempt from CEQA.